-- Use of private vehicle - a tariff per km according to the engine capacity of the norm vehicle, as determined from time to time by the Department of Transport. - (2) Use of vehicle acquired in accordance to the essential user scheme a tariff per km according to the engine capacity of the norm vehicle, as determined from time to time by the Bargaining council for running costs. - (3) Use of vehicle acquired in accordance to the benefit vehicle scheme - 60% of the tariff per km according to the engine capacity of the approved vehicle, as determined form time to time by the Department of Transport.
+(1) Use of private vehicle -

+- (2) Use of vehicle acquired in accordance to the essential user scheme a tariff per km according to the engine capacity of the norm vehicle, as determined from time to time by the Bargaining council for running costs. - (3) Use of vehicle acquired in accordance to the benefit vehicle scheme 60% of the tariff per km according to the engine capacity of the approved vehicle, as determined form time to time by the Department of Transport.